CLASSIC FILMS NOT TO BE MISSED by suebob

 "A Scathingly Brilliant Idea."

-"Dig That Crazy Accordion."
+My favorite line: "Dig That Crazy Accordion."

 Rocko's Modern Life